Sudden Coffee aims to stir up instant brewing with third wave tech

 The world of coffee is one often torn between the old and the new, traditional brewing techniques and the latest, coolest method.
 But if there’s one area pretty much anyone would agree improvements could be made, high tech or otherwise, it’s instant coffee.
 Sudden Coffee is looking to do just that with good beans, better tech, and a web-based business model.

-Sudden is the creation of Kalle Freese, a decorated Finnish barista, and restaurateur Joshua Zloof; Freese originally started his own cafe, but was frustrated by the inability to serve more than, say, a hundred or two hundred people a day.
+Sudden is the creation of Kalle Freese, a decorated Finnish barista, and Joshua Zloof, an entrepreneur in the food space; Freese originally started his own cafe, but was frustrated by the inability to serve more than, say, a hundred or two hundred people a day.
 But an encounter with famed coffee scientist Chahan Yeretzian — once Nespresso’s Head of Taste and Aroma (!) and now Sudden’s scientific advisor — convinced him to pursue the possibility of making instant coffee that… well, doesn’t suck.The thing about instant coffee is that it’s pretty much bad news from start to finish.

 “They start with bad coffee, roast it really dark, then extract it twice, which kind of blew my mind,” Freese explained.
 “About 60 percent of the bean’s mass is extracted, and normally you don’t even want half that.
 You get a lot of these heavy, bitter, woody compounds.”